Threat Detection Policies

 The default managed policies have the following attributes:

-• They exist across all accounts, the names cannot be changed, and they cannot be deleted.
+• They exist across all accounts, their names cannot be changed, and they cannot be deleted.

-• They are loaded with a pre-defined enabled/disabled status, based on most common usage, but you can enable or disable them at will.
+• They are loaded with a pre-defined enabled/disabled status, based on most common usage, but you can manually Enable or Disable them.

 Manage Daily Updates (On-Prem Only)